A Study of Commonsense Reasoning over Visual Object Properties: Results

 \section{Results}

-\textbf{How well can VLMs accurately count and reason about object properties?} The results in Table \ref{tab:model_results} show that, for both the open- and closed-source categories, \textit{most models outperform the random baseline, though performance remains well below human accuracy (28\% versus 74\% on average).} The high RMSE across many of the models indicates substantial variance in predictions, suggesting that precise numerical grounding is challenging, even for strong VLMs.
+\textbf{How well can VLMs accurately count and reason about object properties?} The results for \first\ in \cref{tab:model_results} show that \textit{most models perform above random, but well below human accuracy (28\% versus 74\% on average).} The high RMSE of several models indicates that precise numerical grounding is challenging, even for strong VLMs.
 The negative mean error values suggest consistent underestimation and a general bias towards undercounting.
-We noted a severely imbalanced prediction distribution in the outputs of some VLMs (see Table \ref{tab:model_results} and Figure \ref{fig:inductive_bias}).
-When allowing one counting error, the accuracy increases to 58\% on average (to 73\% for the best model), which indicates that many model errors are near-misses (see Figure \ref{fig:cumulative_accuracies} for in-depth analysis of the top-3 best performing models).
-For all models, the micro accuracy is higher than the macro accuracy.
-We look into this difference by analyzing the accuracy across ground truth counts in Figure \ref{fig:accuracy_per_count}, which shows that all models have a bias towards low, more frequent counts.
-In contrast, the accuracy for humans is uniform in answer counts, with no apparent frequency biases.
+We note a severely imbalanced prediction distribution in the outputs of some VLMs (detailed in \cref{fig:inductive_bias}).
+When allowing for one counting error, the accuracy increases to 58\% on average (to 73\% for the best model), which indicates that many model errors are near-misses (see \cref{fig:cumulative_accuracies} for an in-depth analysis of the top-3 best performing VLMs).
+For all VLMs, the micro accuracy is higher than the macro accuracy because all models exhibit a bias towards lower, more frequent counts, as shown in \cref{fig:accuracy_per_count}.
+In contrast, human accuracy is uniform across answer counts, with no apparent frequency bias.
+We further analyze the sources of errors for both humans and VLMs at the end of this section.

-\textbf{How does performance vary across VLMs?} Accuracies vary widely across all models, between 12.87\% and 39.91\%.
-The open-source Qwen2.5-VL-Instruct (32B) is the best-performing model, with the highest exact and off-by-1 accuracy, the lowest RMSE, and a low mean error.
+\textbf{How does counting performance vary across VLMs?} Accuracies vary widely across models, ranging from 13\% to 40\%.
+The open-source Qwen2.5-VL-Instruct (32B) is the best-performing model, with the highest exact and off-by-1 accuracies, the lowest RMSE, and the lowest mean error.
 A small gap separates it from InternVL3 (14B), with the second-highest overall accuracy, and Gemma 3 (27B), which achieves the lowest mean error.
-In the closed-source category, the GPT-4o-mini exhibits moderate performance, with a high RMSE and low mean error.
-Table \ref{tab:dimension_analysis} presents results across reasoning levels, property dimensions, and image types, where the open-source Qwen2.5-VL-Instruct (7B) and (32B) variants demonstrate the strongest performance across nearly all categories.
-Overall, we observe that GPT-4o-mini performs consistently worse than most instruction-tuned open-source models.
-We also note a typical increase in performance with increasing model size within model families, though this may not always hold across architectures.
+The closed-source GPT-4o-mini exhibits moderate performance, with a high RMSE and low mean error.
+We also note a typical increase in performance with increasing model size within model families, though this may not always hold across architectures. \Cref{tab:dimension_analysis} shows that Qwen2.5-VL-Instruct (7B) and (32B) perform the best across nearly all reasoning levels, property dimensions, and image types, while GPT-4o-mini performs consistently worse than most instruction-tuned open-source models.